VoIP

 For enterprise or business markets, VoIP enables the enterprise to manage a single network (the IP network) instead of separate voice and data networks, while enabling advanced and flexible capabilities to the end user.
 With the credit crunch still to take full effect, it’s even more important for small businesses to minimize their costs.
 One way to reduce expenditure is to switch from a normal telephone contract to using VoIP.
 Calls made using VoIP work and sound like normal telephone calls, but cost significantly less.
 Public Branch Exchange (PBX) is a private telephone exchange which routes calls internally and provides call queuing, hunt groups, conference calling, voicemail and more.
 The PBX enables many phones to use a single VoIP connection.

-We have included Skype, Discord, and TeamSpeak on our recommendations.
+We have excluded Skype, Discord, and TeamSpeak from our recommendations.
 While these applications are all available for no-charge, they are not released under a freely distributable license.
 They are therefore not ‘free’ software.
-However, given their importance and the quality of the applications, they certainly warrant our recommendation.

-So, let’s explore the 13 VoIP software at hand.
+Let’s explore the 12 VoIP software at hand.
 For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots (where relevant), together with links to relevant resources.
 Start making free calls today.

 VoIP Software